**SEE ATTACHED JOB ANNOUNCEMENT FOR MORE INFORMATION BEFORE APPLYING**

 Excellent time and project management skills

 Health: The City contributes toward the combined monthly premiums for medical, dental and vision a maximum of $710, $1,470 or $2,090, dependent on level of medical coverage enrollment.
-Some of the monthly plan premium options are currently at NO COST to the employee!
+Some of the monthly plan premium options are currently at no cost to the employee and family!
 Any employee contributions to health premiums are taken as pre-tax deductions.
 Employees eligible to waive medical coverage receive $200 per month in additional taxable compensation.
-Carriers include: Blue Shield HMO, Blue Shield PPO, Kaiser HMO; Stanislaus Foundation Dental and Blue Shield MES Vision.
+Carriers include: Two Blue Shield HMOs, Blue Shield PPO, Kaiser HMO; Stanislaus Foundation Dental and Blue Shield MES Vision.

 The City also participates in Social Security, which has a mandatory 7.65% contribution for Social Security and Medicare.